Individual Toilet Projects

 Community participation was generated through meetings, workshops, and FGDs to build a rapport with the community members; communicate health and hygiene messages; discuss and understand issues faced in relation to open defecation; and build support for the intervention.

-This project was selected by the Dasra Giving Circle in February 2013 from around 200 NGO’s working in the urban sanitation sector across India and a similar project has since commenced in Sangli-Miraj after being awarded project funds at the Google Impact Challenge India finals (2013).
-SA planned to provide 1,500 individual toilets across the 15 administrative wards of Pune and 550 individual toilets across Sangli-Miraj during the period 2013-2016.
+This project was selected by the Dasra Giving Circle in February 2013 from around 200 NGO’s working in the urban sanitation sector across India and a similar project has since commenced in Sangli-Miraj after being awarded project funds at the Google Impact Challenge India finals.
+Shelter Associates planned to provide 1,500 individual toilets across the 15 administrative wards of Pune and 550 individual toilets across Sangli-Miraj during the period 2013-2016.

-In Pune, the target of 1,500 toilets was achieved within 2.5 years.
-In total, over 1,600 toilets have been constructed through direct funding till September 2015.
-Additionally, in a pilot initiative, SA facilitated the construction of 372 toilets with PMC’s funds through a partnership model which is now paving way for construction of an additional 28,000 individual toilets within the next two years under the Swachh Bharat Abhiyan (Clean India Mission).
+In Pune, the target of 1,500 toilets was achieved within 2.5 years and over 1,600 toilets have been constructed through direct funding till September 2015.
+Additionally, in a pilot initiative, Shelter Associates facilitated the construction of 372 toilets with PMC’s funds through a partnership model which is now paving way for construction of an additional 28,000 individual toilets within the next two years under the Swachh Bharat Abhiyan Mission (SBM).

 The sustainable, scalable, and replicable 'One Home, One Toilet' sanitation model: